I take a cold shower every morning.

 Health is a competitive advantage.

 Second, the neurochemicals released in response to your body temperature dropping rapidly help to reduce inflammation.
-As we discussed, I live a very anti-inflammatory life.

-The cold showers has stuck.
+The cold showers have stuck.

-According to Wim Hof anyone can achieve similar results using his method: a combination of cold immersion, breathing techniques, and mental focus’
+According to Wim Hof, anyone can achieve similar results using his method: a combination of cold immersion, breathing techniques, and mental focus.

 Now what Audrey Marcus recommends is you can take a full cold shower.
 I think that is particularly bananas.

-I still haven’t done one.
+I still haven’t done one full cold shower…

 You’re still cooking in my kitchen, Pat.